Fishest/school/notes/amazon.web.services.rst

 on a new stored field which is the reversed value of a word and do a `STARTS_WITH` query on it.

+To implement a cluster master, heartbeat to an item and have cluster members periodically read from that item (say logical time).
+If the heartbeat stops or doesn't update in a specific amount of time, have a new master grab the item lock (the member id guid is sufficient) with a CAS and continue heartbeating.
+The other cluster members will fail to grab the CAS and will continue listening.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ACID Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~